The repository contains documents, products, customers and suppliers. It consists of 2 parts:

 - Manager (can add and edit his documents and other users documents, manage permissions; create rules).
 For each role, we define users and groups.
 These permissions can be defined on folders, contents or collaborative sites.
 There is also the notion of legacy which allows to share permissions with child folders.

-Permissions on actions (présent dans admin) It is also possible to congifure permissions on actions such as:
+(présent dans admin) It is also possible to congifure permissions on actions such as:

 - the user role